-Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get baffling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
+Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t write about all of the variations in a short blog post, so we’ll take a look at one of the routine inquiries we see at Chief/Bauer Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?